Innovation driven by safety

 Highlights

-Syscor has designed and produced a new generation of hydrocarbon leak detection PAS that overcomes historical challenges.
-The PAS is thoroughly tested and systematically qualified to reliably detect hydrocarbons (C4 and heavier) in air, underground, and within water bodies (including ice).
+Syscor has designed and produced a new generation of hydrocarbon leak detection PA sensor that overcomes historical challenges.
+The PA sensor is thoroughly tested and systematically qualified to detect hydrocarbons (butane and heavier) in air, underground, and within water bodies (including ice).
 Furthermore, it is designed to operate in a wide range of environments (icy, wet, humid, or dry) and temperatures.

-• Reliably detects butane (C4) and heavier hydrocarbons such as synthetic blends, dilbit, synbit, crude oil, gasoline, and diesel fuel
+• Detects butane (C4) and heavier hydrocarbons such as synthetic blends, dilbit, synbit, crude oil, gasoline, and diesel fuel

 • Methane immunity (no false alarms triggered by methane)